LogoLogo

 Tim

 Your webmaster has talked to Tim about some of the questions raised here, including who was the builder.
 Maybe this boat was one of the Wilmette/Chicago area boats that went to high aspect mains?
 The cabin window facing forward was in a couple of very early Yankees - 1965-66 then was eliminated in standard production boats.
-O'Day/Lunn built boats had this window.
+O'Day/Lunn/Tripp built boats had this window.
 Stay tuned

 1